SharePoint/sp-dev-docs/docs/sp-add-ins/incident-manager-a-cloud-business-add-in-tutorial.md

     This will be used as the file name for the document.

     > [!NOTE]
     > If you don't enter a file name, it will be saved with the default name **Document.docx**.
-Once saved, the file name can only be changed by accessing it in the document library in SharePoint.
+After a file name is saved, it can only be changed by accessing it in the document library in SharePoint.

 15. Select the back button in your browser to return to the add-in.
 The **Incident Report** document should appear on the **Documents** tab.

-16. select **Close** in your browser to return to design mode.
+16. Select **Close** in your browser to return to design mode.

 In the next section, you'll customize the add-in and add some JavaScript code.